aleuniroma2/tortoise_rush/README.md

 ![prova](resources/Tortoise-Rush-Description.png)

+You've landed on the **Tortoise Rush** repo, an open-source Python based game for your bash terminal.
+I encourage you to try the game and, most of all, contribute to the project with your ideas and new features.
-Welcome to **Tortoise Rush**, a simple yet thrilling Python game where you can bet on which tortoise will win a race!
+**Tortoise Rush** is a simple yet thrilling game where you can bet on which tortoise will win a race!
 Who will emerge victorious in this test of slow and steady determination?
 Try your luck and see!

 ---